mraad/spark-multi-output/README.md

 ## Querying The Data

 The partitioned data is mapped to an [Impala](https://www.cloudera.com/products/apache-hadoop/impala.html) table to be queried (Check out the `Data Unit` section in [this](https://cwiki.apache.org/confluence/display/Hive/Tutorial) tutorial for more details on the defintion of partition).
-The following is the content of the mapping file `create-table.hql`:
+The following is the content of the mapping file `create-table-trips.hql`:

 ```sql
 drop table if exists trips;